bareblackfoot/lddp-tf-faster-rcnn/README.md

 ![](data/imgs/gt.png)      |  ![](data/imgs/pred.png)
 :-------------------------:|:-------------------------:
 Displayed Ground Truth on Tensorboard |  Displayed Predictions on Tensorboard

-### Additional features
-Additional features not mentioned in the [report](https://arxiv.org/pdf/1702.02138.pdf) are added to make research life easier:
-  - **Support for train-and-validation**.
-During training, the validation data will also be tested from time to time to monitor the process and check potential overfitting.
-Ideally training and validation should be separate, where the model is loaded every time to test on validation.
-However I have implemented it in a joint way to save time and GPU memory.
-Though in the default setup the testing data is used for validation, no special attempts is made to overfit on testing set.
-  - **Support for resuming training**.
-I tried to store as much information as possible when snapshoting, with the purpose to resume training from the latest snapshot properly.
-The meta information includes current image index, permutation of images, and random state of numpy.
-However, when you resume training the random seed for tensorflow will be reset (not sure how to save the random state of tensorflow now), so it will result in a difference. **Note** that, the current implementation still cannot force the model to behave deterministically even with the random seeds set.
-Suggestion/solution is welcome and much appreciated.
-  - **Support for visualization**.
-The current implementation will summarize ground truth boxes, statistics of losses, activations and variables during training, and dump it to a separate folder for tensorboard visualization.
-The computing graph is also saved for debugging.

 ### Prerequisites
   - A basic Tensorflow installation.
 The code follows **r1.2** format.
 If you are using r1.0, please check out the r1.0 branch to fix the slim Resnet block issue.
 If you are using an older version (r0.1-r0.12), please check out the r0.12 branch.
 While it is not required, for experimenting the original RoI pooling (which requires modification of the C++ code in tensorflow), you can check out my tensorflow [fork](https://github.com/endernewton/tensorflow) and look for ``tf.image.roi_pooling``.